-The emotional true story of a father who cycled 1,400 miles to meet the man who received his daughter’s heart after she died is the inspiration behind a new short film featuring the music of folk singer Sarah McQuaid.
+The true story of a father who cycled 1,400 miles to meet the man who received his daughter’s heart after she died is the inspiration behind a new short film featuring the music of Sarah McQuaid.

-Harvey drew on a cast of Cornwall actors to create a story inspired by these events and used singer McQuaid’s haunting new track Slow Decay to underpin the film.
+Harvey drew on a cast of Cornish actors to create a story inspired by these events and used McQuaid’s haunting new track Slow Decay to underpin the film.

 McQuaid says: “I’m so, so glad that Brett came up with this beautiful concept for Slow Decay.
 It’s something I feel very strongly about, and I hope it’ll inspire anyone who’s not already registered as an organ donor to sign up.”